ViewMoreInfo.com

 Over the years, several brands have distinguished themselves in producing quality cast iron pans:

 1. Lodge: As one of the oldest and most recognized cast iron brands in the U.S., Lodge has been crafting their pans since the late 1800s.
 Known for its durability and affordability, Lodge pans often serve as a great entry point for those new to cast iron cooking.
-Currently, we favor skillets from Lodge based on their longstanding reputation and performance.
+Currently, we favor pans from Lodge based on their longstanding reputation and performance.
 However, we are continually researching and are optimistic that reviews of other brands could potentially change our position in the future.

 2. Le Creuset: This French brand is synonymous with its enamel-coated cast iron cookware.
 While pricier than Lodge, Le Creuset offers a colorful array of pots, pans, and Dutch ovens that combine traditional cast iron performance with a modern aesthetic.